vinita-patidar/firstgit_repository/README.md

 # firstgit_repository
-This is my git repository
+This is my first git repository